telerik/blazor-docs/components/dropzone/integration.md

 The sample below showcases integration of a DropZone component with FileSelect.

-Once the user drops the file in the DropZone, the file is automatically sent to the connected FileSelect.
+Once the user drops the file in the external DropZone, the file is automatically sent to the connected FileSelect.
 This will effectively raise the [`OnSelect` event of the FileSelect]({%slug fileselect-events%}#onselect).
 You can handle that to perform further actions with the selected file(s).

 ````CSHTML
 <TelerikDropZone Id="@DropZoneId" />